sedrickkeh/stocks-benford-law/README.md

 - `s&p500_dist.csv` -- This is similar to the aforementioned file, except the counts are converted to percentages.

 ## II.
 Code:
-General overview of the dataset:
+General overview of the dataset (and breakdown by sector):

 `python eval.py`